michaelnetbiz/soup-heads/content/privacy/index.md

 ### 3. AGE LIMITATIONS

-#### 3.1: Michaelnet’s services and media packages are not intended to be used by children without involvement and approval of a parent or legal guardian.
+#### 3.1: Michaelnet's services and media packages are not intended to be used by children without involvement and approval of a parent or legal guardian.
 If you are under the age of 18 you are not permitted to register with Michaelnet, purchase any subscriptions, or provide your personal identifiable information (“PII”) unless you have the consent of your parent or legal guardian.

 ### 4. DEVICE COMPATIBILITY